 Have you tried the strategy of placing ads on your own products?
 Is there any merit to cannibalizing your own sales?
 Does it work?

-These ads appear on the detail page of the ASIN you are running the ad for, and serve the purpose of enticing shoppers with an alternative product when they are deep into the consideration phase of the funnel.
+Both these ad types can appear on the detail page of the ASIN you are running the ad for, and serve the purpose of enticing shoppers with an alternative product when they are deep into the consideration phase of the funnel.

 We ran an experiment using Amazon's Product Targeting ads on our own products to gauge if this strategy was worth it, and saw some really interesting data.